android-sms-gateway/docs-web/docs/index.md

 - **Message expiration:** The application allows setting an expiration time for messages.
 Messages will not be sent if they have expired.
 - **Random delay between messages:** Introduces a random delay between sending messages to avoid mobile operator restrictions.
 - **Private server support:** The application allows for the use of a backend server in the user's infrastructure for enhanced security.
+- **Webhooks on incoming SMS:** The application allows setting up webhooks to be sent to a specified URL whenever an SMS is received.

 ## Ideal For

 - Notifications
 - Alerts
 - Two-factor authentication codes
+- Receiving incoming SMS

-Android SMS Gateway offers a convenient and reliable solution for sending notifications, alerts, or two-factor authentication codes.
+Android SMS Gateway offers a convenient and reliable solution for sending notifications, alerts, or two-factor authentication codes, and also allows you to receive webhooks when an SMS is received.

 *Note*: It is not recommended to use this for batch sending due to potential mobile operator restrictions.